-One historic place refers to all the buildings / structures included in the designation order.
+Note: A historic place refers to all the buildings / structures and site features included in the designation order and Statement of Significance.

-Funding for Proposed or Completed Work
+Funding for proposed or completed work

-Funding will be considered for work (conservation or studies/professional services) that can be completed by Feb 28 of the following year (see Grant Conditions and Grant Payments).
+Funding will be considered for conservation work and studies/professional services that can be completed by Feb 28 of the following year (see Grant Conditions and Grant Payments).

-Retroactive funding will be considered for inprogress or completed work provided that:
+Retroactive funding will be considered for work in-progress or already completed at the time of application, provided that: